Last updated August 25, 2016

 It is the responsibility of the student to sign the Honor Code pledge on all examinations, research papers, and laboratory reports.
 Faculty members reserve the right to require the signed Honor Code pledge on other kinds of assigned academic work.
 The student must write in full and sign the statement, "I have neither given nor received unauthorized aid on this assignment."

 Graded assignments should be the work of the individual student, unless otherwise directed by the instructor.

 The individual student is responsible for ensuring that his or her work does not involve plagiarism.
-Ignorance of the nature of plagiarism or of College rules may not be offered as a mitigating circumstance.
+Ignorance of the nature of plagiarism or of Middlebury's policies may not be offered as a mitigating circumstance.

 Students with uncertainties and questions on matters relating to footnoting, citation of sources, paraphrasing lecture notes, and proper recognition of collaborative work on homework assignments and laboratory reports should consult with the course instructor for whom they are preparing work.

 3. Role of the Faculty

 At the beginning of each term, instructors are strongly encouraged to discuss or include on their syllabus Middlebury's policies governing academic honesty as they relate to a particular course.